-Our film culture at the College and in Keene is alive and growing.
-Here are just a few examples that will illustrate the life of film production, screening, and discussion outside the classroom:
+A rich culture of film is thriving at Keene State.
+Here are just a few examples that illustrate the vibrancy of film production, screening, and discussion outside the classroom:

 Film Society: Film Society is a student organization through which Keene State College students organize nightly screenings of films in the Putnam Auditorium.
 The Film Society meets on Wednesday nights for a screening and other film-related activities that often fill the Putnam auditorium.
 Films that are chosen and rented by film society for public screening make an important impact on the film culture of the Keene community.
 Film society, started in 1971, also has a history of bringing filmmakers to campus, and screening in 16mm, 35mm, 70mm, and digital formats.

 KSC Film Festival and additional student screenings: Each Spring, selected film students screen their most promising films for an audience of students and the larger community.
 In the past two years, Film Faculty have redesigned the process through which the festival is organized.
 Whereas in previous years, every student screened a film.
 Now a selection process results in an afternoon program that features a dynamic set of films.
 Many students bring their families to see the films that they and their classmates have created.
 The films made by graduating seniors earn special community recognition at this event, and there is a question-and-answer period after the film screenings.
 In addition to screening these specially selected films, students organize other end-of-semester screenings.